 - a.
-The Contractor is required to develop and maintain links with other relevant services including: - Virgin Care Sexual Health, Contraception and HIV Service which is responsible for offering clinical advice about contraception and emergency contraception.
-It should be noted that residents can attend any sexual and reproductive health service in England free of charge - Young People's Services as delivered by Virgin Care, as sub-contracted by Early Break and in partnership with The Proud Trust, as part of Oldham's Young People's Integrated Sexual Health and Substance Misuse Service. - GP practices - Other pharmacies
+The Contractor is required to develop and maintain links with other relevant services including: - HCRG Sexual Health, Contraception and HIV Service which is responsible for offering clinical advice about contraception and emergency contraception.
+It should be noted that residents can attend any sexual and reproductive health service in England free of charge - Young People's Services as delivered by Early Break, in partnership with HCRG Care as part of Oldham's Young People's Integrated Sexual Health and Substance Misuse Service - GP practices - Other pharmacies